11 Minutes of reading

 Moreover, the learning app in Microsoft Teams is highly collaborative, meaning that users can undertake training while staying connected to their peers.
 They can even interact with their colleagues and undertake training without having to miss a calendar notification.

-Lastly, to ensure that users can access the interface instantaneously and enjoy an enhanced navigation experience, the Rise Up application for Microsoft Teams incorporates a single sign-on user matching system.
-This means that, once signed in to Teams, employees don’t have to sign in a second time to access the Rise Up application.
+Lastly, to ensure that users can access the interface instantaneously and enjoy an enhanced navigation experience, the Rise Up LMS for Microsoft Teams incorporates a single sign-on user matching system.
+This means that, once signed in to Teams, employees don’t have to sign in a second time to access the Rise Up LMS.

 Simply put, Rise Up and Microsoft Teams are offering a new way of learning, enabling employees to benefit from professional development and organisations to achieve enhanced competitiveness.